DanyloKD/activity-tracking/CodeBook.md

 #Code book
 Dataset contains average of each variable for each activity and each subject.

-Data set collumns:
+Data set columns:
--  subject: ID of the person who tooked part in study
+-  subject: ID of the person who took part in study
 -  activity: activity code:
     *   1 WALKING
     *   2 WALKING_UPSTAIRS